rh-telco-tigers/ocpcfbuild/README.md

 >  * use the "int" LB and point to both api and api-int
 >  * use the "ingress" LB and point to *.apps.

-9. Create the security groups with
+9. Update sg_roles.json with appropriate values then create the security groups with
 ```
 $ aws cloudformation create-stack --stack-name cfbuildint-sgroles \
      --template-body file://sg_roles.yaml \
-     --parameters file://sg_roles.json`
+     --parameters file://sg_roles.json
 ```
 10. run `aws cloudformation describe-stacks --stack-name cfbuildint-sgroles`
-11. Create place the bootstrap ignition file somewhere it can be accessed by the bootstrap node:
+11. Place the bootstrap ignition file somewhere it can be accessed by the bootstrap node:
 ```
 $ cd ../install
-$ aws s3 mb s3://cfbuild-2dpcg-infra
+$ aws s3 mb s3://cfbuild-7z724-infra
-$ aws s3 cp bootstrap.ign s3://cfbuild-2dpcg-infra/bootstrap.ign --acl public-read
+$ aws s3 cp bootstrap.ign s3://cfbuild-7z724-infra/bootstrap.ign --acl public-read
-$ aws s3 ls s3://cfbuild-2dpcg-infra
+$ aws s3 ls s3://cfbuild-7z724-infra
 ```
 12. update bootstrap.json with new S3 bucket

 > **NOTE**
 > If you are unable to use S3 buckets for storing the bootstrap.ign file, you can host the file on a web server instead.
 The webserver _MUST_ support HTTPS and
 > the SSL Certificate _MUST_ be signed by a trusted CA for the bootstrap process to proceed.
 Be sure to update the "BootstrapIgnitionLocation" in the bootstrap.json file
 > with the proper URL to access the bootstrap.ign file (eg. "https://someserver.somedomain.com/bootstrap.ign" ).

 13. run `cd ../cftemplates`